 With extreme breeding and the demand for very small breeds, hybrid dogs, and so on, how is the demand going for purebred Australian Cattle Dogs?
 Have you seen the number of breeders growing or declining over the years?

-Unfortunately, there are those “breeders” who have attempted to include the Aussie Cattle Dog in this trend, breeding strictly for a smaller size, by either using the “runts” of the litters for breeding stock, or crossing them with smaller toy breeds.
+Unfortunately, there are those “breeders” who have attempted to include the Aussie Cattle Dog in this trend, breeding strictly for a smaller size, by either using the “runts” of the litters for breeding stock or crossing them with smaller toy breeds.

 There are also those that breed strictly for color faults that are “rare”, such as white, chocolate or sable–all of which are serious color faults, but some see it as a way to increase a sale price since they are unique.

 I think when “breeders” start trying to produce dogs that concentrate on one trait only, the overall quality of the breed will sadly suffer.
-And, most of these “breeders” are not breeders at all–they are merely people producing puppies that will make them the most money by catering to current trends, not Breeders who are health testing and carefully breeding to produce healthy, useful, trainable dogs.
+And, most of these “breeders” are not breeders at all–they are merely people producing puppies that will make them the most money by catering to current trends, not Breeders who are health testing and careful breeding to produce healthy, useful, trainable dogs.

 Do you attend trials and dog shows in order to grow your reputation, and perhaps network with other breeders or owners?
 Many breeders find their studs for future breedings that way.